plinss/acmebot/README.md

 * 'param' specifies the name of Diffie-Hellman parameter files.
 * 'challenge' specifies the name of ACME challenge files used for local DNS updates.
 * 'hpkp' specifies the name of HPKP header files.
+* 'sct' specifies the name of SCT files.

 Example: